 On the other hand, when balanced, we feel empowered, express creativity, have a strong sense of self, tune into our dreams, and feel liberated and fluid as we move through life.
 So which do you choose?
 My guess is…the later!!

 So how does this relate to food?
 Well, because the specific foods associated with this chakra include water, these help to hydrate the body—key to keeping movement at an optimal level.
 Fluids are essential for flushing out old waste and toxins through your kidneys and bowels—juicy fruits being particularly helpful in this department.

 When it comes to the rich color, orange is the color vibration of this chakra.
 Some of the foods that may come to mind are carrots, yams, sweet potatoes, orange bell peppers, oranges, papaya, apricots, peaches, and yes, butternut squash.

 This orange color is present in part because of the beta-carotene and other plant carotenoids, which help in protecting your cells and keep you at your vibrant self and ultimately, fluid (which we ALL need!).

 And don’t forget, you can read more about how to feel empowered by reviewing this chakra and others, in my The Beauty Detox Power book!

 Adding cinnamon to this easy dish will boost your metabolism (helping you achieve your weight loss goals), cure sugar cravings in-between meals, and control blood sugar levels—valuable for those with a sluggish metabolism caused by insulin resistance.
 It’s an important spice to add into our spice rotation for recipes!

 Let’s get you nourished, and start prepping…

-- Place cut squash on the oiled sheet pan.
+Place cut squash on a sheet pan.
+You can simply grease with coconut oil, which is what I usually so.
 Cook in oven for 30 minutes, turning around 15 mins.